WATCH: Large Crowd Surrounds Donut-Spinning Car At West Sacramento Sideshow

 WEST SACRAMENTO (CBS13) – The West Sacramento Police Department said officers broke up a sideshow with about two dozen vehicles on Sunday night.

-The scene was in the area of 5th and C streets, near Burgers and Brew.READ MORE: Stockton Man First Spoken Word Poet To Win America's Got Talent, Now He Aims To Create A More Loving Society
+The scene was in the area of 5th and C streets, near Burgers and Brew.READ MORE: Stimulus Check Update: Some May See Even More Money From Potential Economic Relief Package

-Video from the scene shows cars doing donuts and crowds of people in the streets.READ MORE: 'Everyone Needs A Little Something': Scout Aims To Empower Homeless Women, Children In Sacramento

-The crowd dispersed shortly after police arrived on the scene.MORE NEWS: West Sacramento Burgers and Brew Relishes First Weekend Of Limited Indoor Dining In Yolo County
+The crowd dispersed shortly after police arrived on the scene.MORE NEWS: Gov. Newsom, Lawmakers Reach Deal To Get California Children Back In Classrooms

 No other information was released.